RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 ## Scan folders for new images

-If you generate new images in your Diffusion folders, or copy images into them, or remove images from them, you should click the **Scan folders for new images** button or press `CTRL+R` to update your database with the latest changes.
+If you generate new images in your Diffusion folders, or copy images into them, or remove images from them, you should click the **Scan folders for new images** button or press `Ctrl+R` to update your database with the latest changes.

 It is not advised to move images (e.g. cut-paste using Explorer), even moving them within the Diffusion folders once you have indexed them, especially if you have favorited or rated them, as you will lose this information when you rescan.